Today’s sneaker face-off is all about figuring out whether Under Armour really stopped elevating its basketball performance line?

 The Hovr Havoc line has been a pleasant surprise when it comes to material usage, unfortunately, everything has its end.
 A micro-molded mesh setup featured on the Havoc 2’s was like a tear higher option before reaching premium territory in terms of performance aspect.
 That stuff did tick all the boxes and made you feel like getting the most value for a dollar.

 But for whatever reason things went south for the Havoc 3.
-What are you getting is a basic to the bones mesh setup which has been imprisoned by that heavy fuse in the toe box.
+What are you getting is a basic to-the-bones mesh setup which has been imprisoned by that heavy fuse in the toe box.
 While the back end is covered by micro molded mesh that was so freaking nice in the second Hovr Havoc generation.
 Yep, that makes sense.
-Let’s put it a more premium, flexible/pliable material option in the back, and stuck some crap up in front.
+Let’s put it a more premium, flexible/pliable material option in the back, and stick some crap up in front.
 Because why not, right?
 Well… If it was done to improve containment, then why do you need support parts in a shoe then?

 The Embiid 1 is like that smarter brother, you know.
 Instead of fusing everything, the whole upper is rocking full-length open-mesh tooling.
 You won’t find premium touches there, but it works like a charm.
 There’s no fuse in a way, just a few bits and pieces of it for durability purposes.
 Soft and form-fitting is what you’re getting straight from the box.
 And airflow?
 It’s air for days.